jaskeerat01/INVOICE-GENERATOR/README.md

 <h3>Prerequisties: </h3>
 1. Required Libraries:
     Install the following Python libraries:
+    1.

+    mysql-connector
-        • mysql-connector: To connect and interact with the MySQL database
+: To connect and interact with the MySQL database

+    '''
     pip install mysql-connector
+    '''